-This pilot project has been developed in partnership with the Aboriginal Education Department of the Vancouver School Board and the Urban Native Youth Association.
-It has also received crucial support from the Surrey School District, BC Arts Council, and Telus Community Board, and VanCity.
+This program has been developed with guidance from the Indigenous Education Department of the Vancouver School Board, the Surrey School Board, and the Urban Native Youth Association.
+It has also received crucial support from the Surrey School District, BC Arts Council, the Telus Community Board, and VanCity.
 We extend sincere thanks to our funders, supporters, and partners.